camelgod/playnite-setup-guide/README.md

 ### PC

-Playnite can import your steam library
+Playnite can import your steam library, or manually import .exe
-Manually import the .exe

 ### Nintendo NES / Famicon